Manerone/Face-Iris-Recognition/README.md

-# CI396-2016-2
+# Machine Learning Projects
-Discipline of Topics in Computer Vision, second semester of 2016.
+Discipline of Topics in Computer Vision, second semester of 2016 (CI396-2016-2).
 This repository has my solutions to the problems presented in the discipline.

 ## Problems